 - As mentioned, they are machine washable and reusable.

 One more of the many options for furniture pads is chair leg pads.
 These slip-on chair leg floor protectors are easy to use and last longer than adhesive furniture pads.
 They aren’t just for chair legs, any furniture leg will work!

 There are many different shapes, colors, and sizes of furniture leg pads to choose from.
 Smaller chair leg pads may not fit on your furniture.
 If they are too big, they may fall off when picking the furniture up.
 Make sure to get the right sizing or use different chair leg floor protectors.

 Take a Furniture Pad Inventory

-If you already own hardwood floors, take inventory right now.
+As part of your hardwood floor care routine, take inventory of your furniture pads.
 Walk through your entire home and make sure you’ve padded all furniture and other items that could cause damage.

 Also, ensure the pad adhesive is maintaining it’s stick-power and position.
 Keep extra pads on hand, and whenever you bring in a new item, pad it immediately.